 6.7.3.
 Where the Data Subject objects to processing for direct marketing purposes, the personal data shall no longer be processed for such purposes.

 6.7.4.
 At the latest at the time of the first communication with the Data Subject, the right referred to in paragraphs 6.7.1. and 6.7.2. shall be explicitly brought to the attention of the Data Subject and shall be presented clearly and separately from any other information.

 6.7.5.
 In the context of the use of information society services, and notwithstanding Directive 2002/58/EC, the Data Subject may exercise his or her right to object by automated means using technical specifications.

 6.7.6.
 Where personal data are processed for scientific or historical research purposes or statistical purposes pursuant to Article 89(1) GDPR, the Data Subject, on grounds relating to his or her particular situation, shall have the right to object to processing of personal data concerning him or her, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

 7. Links to other websites

-On this website so-called cookies are used.
+So-called cookies are used on this website.
 A cookie is a small file that can be stored on your computer when you visit a website.
 Basically, cookies are used to provide users with additional features on a website.
-Cookies You can e.g. may be used to help you to navigate a website, to allow you to continue to use a website where you left it and / or to save your preferences when you return to the website.
+Cookies may, for example, be used to help you to navigate a website, to allow you to continue to use a website where you left it and / or to save your preferences when you return to the website.
 Cookies cannot access, read or modify any other data on your computer.